mssun/rpython-by-example/rffi/index.rst

    * free_charpp: frees list of char**, NULL terminated
    * charpp2liststr: char** NULL terminated -> list[str].
 No freeing is done.

+Here is an example of calculating the total length of a list of strings.

 .. literalinclude:: ../code/rffi_liststr.py

 Other Functions
 ---------------

+There are other useful functions like scoped str conversion and buffer allocation.

 .. todo:: Need more detailed examples and explanation.